Acupuncture Can Help Dogs With Intervertebral Disc Disease

 In addition to type, there are several IVDD stages that are graded by severity.
 Typically, grade I involves pain; grade II, unsteadiness; grade III, weakness that prevents standing or walking; grade IV, paralysis with the ability to feel deep pain when the toes are pinched; and grade V, complete paralysis with loss of deep pain.

-IVDD in Dogs Treatment
+Treatment for IVDD in Dogs

 When a dog is completely unable to walk, decisions have to be made swiftly.
-Dogs who stay in the grade V stage longer than 48 hours often remain paralyzed despite intervention, while up to 50% of those who have surgery in the first 24 hours may regain their ability to walk.
+Dogs who stay in the grade V intervertebral disc disease stage longer than 48 hours often remain paralyzed despite intervention, while up to 50% of those who have surgery in the first 24 hours may regain their ability to walk.

 IVDD surgery removes compromised discs, hemorrhage, and adjacent bone compressing the spinal cord.
 With severe disease, it’s the best chance for a dog to walk again.
 It does, of course, also entail expenses and risks that not everyone is able or willing to take, which begs the question: What other options are there?